F-1 World Grand Prix

-F-1 World Grand Prix, developed by Paradigm Entertainment, is a Formula One racing game/sim first released in 1998 for the Nintendo 64 game console and to later platforms including the Sega Dreamcast, Microsoft Windows, Sony PlayStation, and Game Boy Color.
+F-1 World Grand Prix is a Formula One racing game/sim developed by Paradigm Entertainment, first released in 1998 for the Nintendo 64 game console, and later for the Dreamcast, Microsoft Windows, PlayStation, and Game Boy Color.
 The Nintendo 64 version is based on the 1997 Formula One season, featuring each of the 17 circuits from the season and all 22 drivers (as well as two unlockable bonus racers), with the exceptions of Jacques Villeneuve (licensing reason) and the MasterCard Lola team (not recognised, as they did not take part in any races during the season).

-The Dreamcast version (also known as F1 World Grand Prix) and Game Boy Color version are based on the 1998 Formula One season and the PlayStation (released as F1 World Grand Prix: 1999 Season) and Windows versions are based on the 1999 Formula One season.
-The Windows version itself is a sequel to the 1999 video game Official Formula One Racing.
+The Dreamcast and Game Boy Color versions are based on the 1998 Formula One season and the PlayStation (released as F1 World Grand Prix: 1999 Season) and Windows versions are based on the 1999 Formula One season.
+The Windows version is a sequel to the 1999 video game Official Formula One Racing.

 Gameplay

-The game consists of five gameplay modes: Grand Prix, a course-by-course simulation of the 1997 season; Exhibition, a single race; Time Trial, a race against the clock and Challenge, which comprised real scenarios from the 1997 season-examples include trying to win the 1997 Hungarian Grand Prix as Damon Hill or beating Jean Alesi as David Coulthard in the 1997 Italian Grand Prix.
-The final mode allowed 2 players to compete in a single, split-screen race.
+The game has five gameplay modes: Grand Prix, a course-by-course simulation of the 1997 season; Exhibition, a single race; Time Trial, a race against the clock; Challenge, which comprises real scenarios from the 1997 season, including trying to win the 1997 Hungarian Grand Prix as Damon Hill or beating Jean Alesi as David Coulthard in the 1997 Italian Grand Prix; and 2 Player, which allows two players to compete in a single, split-screen race.

-F-1 World Grand Prix offered a fairly realistic experience for its time.
-Prior to races, it allowed for the fine-tuning of the player's car, including tyre tread, amount of fuel and wing angle.
-The cars themselves followed realistic simulated physics and were at risk of damage and wear like their real-life counterparts.
-Weather (and its effects) was also simulated.
-Visually, the game offered the same trademark appearance of live F1 coverage, and aimed to have a photo-realistic appeal.
+Prior to races, players can tune their car, including tyre tread, amount of fuel and wing angle.
+As was standard for racing games of the time, weather (and its effects) are also simulated.

-F-1 World Grand Prix was highly acclaimed by most critics, more so than its sequel F-1 World Grand Prix II, which many felt lacked a sufficient number of improvements over the original.

-Due to copyright issues, Williams F1 driver Jacques Villeneuve is not featured in the game and in his place is a silhouette of his body, a fictional helmet design is used and his name is simply Driver Williams.
-However, his career statistics are correct.
-This character's name could be customized by the player, either to personalise their driver or to unlock certain extras, such as the Silver and Gold racers, as well as a fictional Hawaiian circuit.
+Williams F1 driver Jacques Villeneuve is not featured in the game.
+In his place is a silhouette of his body.
+A fictional helmet design is used and his name is simply Driver Williams, but his career statistics are correct.
+This character's name can be customized by the player, either to personalise their driver or to unlock extras.

+Development

+F-1 World Grand Prix was first developed as an exclusive for the Nintendo 64 console.
+In order to fit the game's voice clips into the small storage capacity of Nintendo 64 cartridges, the developers employed speech compression technology developed by Factor 5.